peerkar/liferay-gsearch/README.md

 * fi.soveltia.liferay.gsearch.query.contributor.audience.targeting-VERSION.jar

-After the module has been installed, please enable that in the portlet configuration Control Panel -> Configuration -> System Settings -> Other -> GSearch Audience Targeting Contributor.
+After the module has been installed, please enable that in the portlet configuration Control Panel -> Configuration -> System Settings -> Other -> GSearch Audience Targeting Query Contributor.

 With this feature you can boost results falling into current user's user segments.
 Boost factor can be adjusted in the configuration.
 Create test segments and contents having those segments and play with the boost to see, how it affects hits relevancy.

+# Enabling Geolocation Query Contributor <a name="Geolocation_Contributor"></a>

+Download the following jar from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/latest) and deploy:

+* fi.soveltia.liferay.gsearch.query.contributor.geolocation-VERSION.jar
+* fi.soveltia.liferay.gsearch.indexer.postprocessor-VERSION.jar

+After the module has been installed, please enable and tune modules in Control Panel -> Configuration -> System Settings -> Other -> GSearch Geolocation Query Contributor and Control Panel -> Configuration -> System Settings -> Other -> GSearch Indexer Post Processor

+With this feature you can boost results geographically closer to you.

+Note that to make this really work to you, you should reindex all with some geodata.
+The indexer postprocessor allows setting a static IP for that.

 # Enabling Highlighting Result Items by Tag <a name="Result_Item_Highlighter"></a>